DeepHM/ENSEMBLE_TEACHER/docs/installation.md

 7. **Prepare dataset.**

-   In our project, dataset (VOC, Cityscapes) and pre-trained models are constructed exactly like CPS studies.
+   In our project, dataset (VOC, Cityscapes) and pre-trained models are constructed exactly like Semi-Supervised Semantic Segmentation with Cross Pseudo Supervision
+ (studies.

    ```shell
    DATA/